gonzaloPzl/JS-challenges/README.md

 #### Return last n array elements
 Write a function that takes an array and a number (n) as arguments.
 It should return the last n array elements.
 If the array has less than n elements, return all

+#### Group array of strings by first letter
+Write a function that takes an array of strings as argument.
+Group those strings by their first letter.
+Return an object that contains properties with keys representing first letters.
+The values should be arrays of strings containing only the corresponding strings.
+For example, the array ['Alf', 'Alice', 'Ben'] should be transformed to. { a: ['Alf', 'Alice'], b: ['Ben']}